odo/appendix/README.md

 Files don't exist, creating new ones.
 {ok,<0.34.0>}
 ```
+start_link/2 and start_link/3 take an options proplist as the last argument (keys are atoms):
+* 'id': an arbitrary identifier which is returned by info/1
+* 'timeout': the number of milliseconds without any request after which the server goes into hibernation
+* 'buffer_count_max': the capacity of the write buffer

 You can store binary data using put/2 getting an integer pointer in return.
 The pointer is a timestamp in microseconds since unix epoch.
 Retrieving data works by iterating using next/2 similar to ets:next/2.